Deepr-Finance/examples-protocol-math/README.md

 # Protocol Math

-This repository contains examples of how to execute code from the Protocol Math documentation using both Web3.js and Ethers.js.
+This repository contains examples of how to execute code from the Protocol Math documentation using Web3.js, Ethers.js or Viem.

 ## Folder Structure